dchege711/study_buddy/readme.md

 :soon: Client-side username verification and validation for new users.

-:white_check_mark: New users can't create cards.
-Fix the bug.

-:soon: Handle edge case for removing the last card in a tag
+:soon: Implement logic for deleting a card.

 :soon: Let users use normal LaTeX without double backslashes.
 Allow tab characters within the editable content.